 “I peel back bark to reveal the organic chaos that can exist in the material itself and build up layers of texture through carving and sandblasting.
 I use the vessel form and surface pattern to explore the layers and fissures between creation and decay and the erosion of nature.”

-Eleanor’s work is exhibited and collected widely and she is the recipient of notable awards and commendations including a Wood Award 2017 (Bespoke catagory), Perrier-Jouët Arts Salon Prize nomination 2014 and The Cockpit Arts / Worshipful Company of Turners Award 2011.
+Eleanor’s work is exhibited internationally and included in prestigious museum and private collections.
+She is the recipient of notable awards and commendations including a QEST Scholarship 2018, British Wood Award 2017 (Bespoke category), Perrier-Jouët Arts Salon Prize 2014 (nomination) and The Cockpit Arts / Worshipful Company of Turners Award 2011.